Drug liberalization: Harms to others and society

+Cost of law enforcement

-A Harvard economist, Jeffrey Miron, estimated that ending the war on drugs would inject 76.8 billion dollars into the US economy in 2010 alone.
+A Harvard economist, Jeffrey Miron, estimated that ending the war on drugs would inject $76.8 billion into the US economy in 2010 alone.
 He estimates that the government would save $41.3 billion for law enforcement and the government would gain up to $46.7 billion in tax revenue.
 Since the war on drugs began under the administration of President Richard Nixon, the federal drug-fighting budget has increased from $100 million in 1970 to $15.1 billion in 2010, with a total cost estimated near 1 trillion dollars over 40 years.
 In the same time period an estimated 37 million nonviolent drug offenders have been incarcerated. $121 billion was spent to arrest these offenders and $450 billion to incarcerate them.
+The legalization would reduce the cost of having to mass incarcerate marginalized communities, which are those who are disproportionately affected.
+Of those arrested for drug possession or drug related crimes, the majority of those individuals arrested are Black or Hispanic.